survivejs/webpack-book/manuscript/loading/04_javascript.md

 Connecting Babel with a project allows you to process webpack configuration through it.
 To achieve this, name your webpack configuration using the *webpack.config.babel.js* convention. [interpret](https://www.npmjs.com/package/interpret) package enables this and it supports other compilers as well.

-T> Given that [Node supports the ES6 specification well](http://node.green/) these days, you can use a lot of ES6 features without having to process configuration through Babel.
+T> Given that [Node supports the ES2015 specification well](http://node.green/) these days, you can use a lot of ES2015 features without having to process configuration through Babel.

-T> Babel isn't the only option although it's the most popular one.
-[Buble](https://buble.surge.sh) by Rich Harris is another compiler worth checking out.
-There's experimental [buble-loader](https://www.npmjs.com/package/buble-loader) that allows you to use it with webpack.
-Buble doesn't support ES6 modules, but that's not a problem as webpack provides that functionality.

 W> If you use *webpack.config.babel.js*, take care with the `"modules": false,` setting.
-If you want to use ES6 modules, you could skip the setting in your global Babel configuration and then configure it per environment as discussed below.
+If you want to use ES2015 modules, you could skip the setting in your global Babel configuration and then configure it per environment as discussed below.

 ### Setting Up *babel-loader*